 Some of the most important parts of a pay package aren’t listed with the numbers, at least initially.
 The benefits each agency offers surrounding pay and time off can make or break the total amount of money you earn on the entire assignment.
 As seasoned travelers know, it’s important to look at your total hours and pay for the whole assignment, not just week to week.

 One benefit that is unique to TNAA is Paid Sick Leave.
 We offer Paid Sick Leave to all of our travel nurses working in every state, and it starts accruing from day one of your first assignment.
-Our nurses are eligible to use the time they’ve accrued after 90 days of employment, and it can be used for a variety of personal health reasons.
+Our nurses are eligible to use the time they’ve accrued as long as they are actively on assignment with TNAA, and it can be used for a variety of personal health reasons.
 Without Paid Sick Leave, you would be forced to miss shifts without pay, which adds up quickly!

 Another helpful benefit is what we call Your Way Is Paid.
 TNAA pays for or reimburses our travelers for 100% of the costs associated with all licenses, certifications, physical examinations and immunizations needed when taking an assignment with us.
 All of those fees might be a four-digit expense, which equates to a benefit of several dollars per hour of pay!
 It’s important to remember these benefits when considering the overall value of a pay package.

 Do Your Homework

 Comparing pay packages from different travel nursing companies is difficult.
 With so many intricate details and many companies throwing important information into tedious fine print, it’s often hard to do an “apples to apples” comparison.
 To make the fairest assessment possible, make sure to take your time and consider important factors beyond just the pay you’ll be taking home, like benefits, time off and taxes.